 1. Bring Photos That Inspire You.

 We know you’ve been spending hours on Pinterest, checking out kitchen designs, layouts, floor plans, and styles.
 That’s great!
 The more you know about what colours and features you like, the better you’ll be able to communicate that to your kitchen designer.
-Save some of your absolute favourite photos to your smartphone and bring them in to your design consultation.
+Save some of your favourite photos to your smartphone and bring them in to your design consultation.
 A picture is truly worth a thousand words when you’re trying to communicate your style.
 (Tip: we have more than 100 photos for you to view in our own online inspiration gallery!)

 2. Bring Flooring & Paint Samples.